 Debt Collector Contacting Your Employer or Other People

-Debt collectors may contact your employer but only for the following reasons:
+Debt collectors may contact your employer but only:

 - To verify your employment;